CDCgov/tostadas/docs/user-guide/submission_guide.md

 For example, the default output directory is `results`, but you can override that and choose your own output directory using `--outdir path/to/my/output` in your command.

 TOSTADAS can chunk large datasets into smaller groups to submit to NCBI's servers using the `--batch_size` flag.
 If you have a metadata Excel file with 200 samples, you can submit them in batches of 50 by adding `--batch_size 50` to your command.
 This groups 50 samples at a time into one submission file for each data repository.
-NCBI much prefers this over submitting samples one-at-a-time.
+NCBI recommends batch submissions over individual sample submissions.

 !!! tip
-    We **highly** recommend you submit using batches.
-We suggest 50 as a maximum batch size.
+    Batch submission is strongly recommended.
+A maximum batch size of 50 is suggested.

-Another example: the `--dry_run` flag (which prepares files for submission but doesn't upload to the server) defaults to `true` for the test profile and `false` otherwise, but you can override it by specifying `--dry_run <true|false>` on the command line.
+Another example: the `--dry_run` flag (which prepares files for submission but does not upload to the server) defaults to `true` for the test profile and `false` otherwise, but you can override it by specifying `--dry_run <true|false>` on the command line.

 ## Submitting to Production

 TOSTADAS defaults to submitting to the test server even if not using the test profile, to avoid accidentally pushing data to NCBI's Production server.

-When you've completed testing and are ready to submit for production, add `--prod_submission` to your command line (or change `prod_submission` to `true` in `nextflow.config`).
+When testing is complete and are ready to submit for production, add `--prod_submission` to your command line (or change `prod_submission` to `true` in `nextflow.config`).

 ## Typical example workflow

-We'll run test submissions to BioSample and SRA using the test MPOX data included in the repository.
+The following example runs test submissions to BioSample and SRA using the test MPOX data included in the repository.

 Submit to biosample and sra: